amira-analytics/sales-dashboard-analysis/README.md

 - **Excel:** Data cleaning and initial analysis.

 ## 💡 Insights
-[هنا يمكنك كتابة جملة أو جملتين عن أهم نتيجة وصلتي لها في هذا المشروع، مثلاً: "Identified a 15% increase in sales in the Q3 period through regional analysis."]
+Identified a 15% increase in sales in the Q3 period through regional analysis
 ---
 *Created by [Amira Mohamed](https://github.com/amira-analytics)*